An old problem revisited: biological control of toadflaxes

 Yellow toadflax (Linaria vulgaris) and Dalmatian toadflax (L. dalmatica) are short-lived forbs that spread both by seeds and vegetatively.
 Both perennial plant species originate from central Europe and were introduced to North America in the 17th and 19th centuries, respectively, as ornamental plants.
 They now occur in much of temperate North America.
 The plants grow best on disturbed soils, grasslands, roadsides and areas after a wildfire has broken out.
 Dalmatian toadflax in particular is mainly a problem weed in dry, rocky or gravelly habitats, whilst yellow toadflax can be a problem when growing crops.

-So far, six insect species have been released in North America to control the plants as biocontrol agents; three others have been accidentally introduced.
+So far, six insect species have been released in North America to control the plants as biocontrol agents; three others were accidentally introduced.
 Our studies show that cryptic speciation (morphologically similar individuals that cannot interbreed) is occurring together with a high degree of host-plant specialization in several biocontrol agents associated with the genus Linaria in southeastern Europe, meaning that closely related but different insects that can’t breed with each other specialize either on yellow toadflax or Dalmatian toadflax.
 This is the case with shoot-galling weevils in the genus Rhinusa and with shoot-mining weevils in the genus Mecinus.
 A combined morphological, molecular and biological study has shown that the weevil species presently named M. janthinus is actually composed of two species, M. janthiniformis sp. n., which attacks Dalmatian toadflax and M. janthinus, which attacks yellow toadflax.

 Based on work conducted at CABI’s centre in Switzerland, both species were introduced to North America in the 1990s.
 Impact of M. janthiniformis reported shortly after its introduction showed significant reductions of Dalmatian toadflax at several release sites.
 M. janthinus is also now increasing in density and showing promise in both the USA and Canada.